gtolomei/big-data-computing/datasets/README.md

-# This directory contains a list of datasets used througout the course.
+# This directory contains a list of datasets used throughout the course.